“Victorian Days”

 These popular tours at Jacksonville’s historic 1870s C.C.
 Beekman House Museum look at the dramatic changes in life during the late 1800s Industrial Revolution along with the lingering social expectations that continued to influence adoption of these changes.

 Tours are $10 per person and reservations are required.
-Walk-ups are accommodated on a “space available” basis.
+Tour size is capped at 10 people.
+Walk-ups will be accommodated on a “space available” basis.

 DISCLAIMER: All tour attendees do so at their own risk and waive any liability claims against Historic Jacksonville, Inc. or any volunteer.
 This includes illness and injury, as well as loss, damage or theft of property.
 Historic Jacksonville, Inc. reserves the right to refuse admission or eject persons at any time.